Printing on Linux 101

 HP specific setup (Legacy)

 Although most printers support AirPrint™ & IPP Everywhere™, some legacy printers may still need a driver to be installed.
-This is when hplip
+This is when hplip and hplip-plugin come in.
+At the time writing, I’m not exactly sure whether HPLIP and its plugins are proprietary.
+Avoid it if you can.

-needs to be installed before setting up the printer.- Head to CUPS Web Interface to add your printer and select the correct driver.
+- Head to CUPS Web Interface to add your printer and select the correct driver.